Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Introduction

 The main contribution of this work involves the derivation of two optimization frameworks based on the spatially homogeneous Boltzmann equation with the nonlinear collision operator and the design of an efficient adjoint DSMC method for the gradient calculation.
 In this paper, we focus on the collision kernel for Maxwell molecules, but we expect our method to be generalized to other collision kernels.
 The frameworks should be broadly applicable to optimal control, optimal design, and general computational inverse problems.
 We employ two different approaches to derive numerical algorithms: optimize-then-discretize (OTD) and discretize-then-optimize (DTO)~\cite{hinze2012discretization}.
 Fig.~\ref{fig:flowchart} summarizes these two approaches.
 In the OTD approach, we obtain a continuous adjoint equation as an optimality condition, which we discretize by a grid-based method or a Monte Carlo type method.
 In the DTO approach, we discretize the Boltzmann equation and the objective function using the direct simulation Monte Carlo method (DSMC)~\cite{bird1970direct,nanbu1980direct,caflisch1998monte}, from which a discrete optimality condition and the adjoint DSMC system are derived.
 The adjoint DSMC from the DTO approach is radically more cost-effective than the continuous adjoint equation in the OTD approach.
 To our knowledge, this is the first efficient numerical scheme to compute the gradient for nonlinear Boltzmann equation constrained optimization.
 In addition to the derivations, we also analyze the properties of the two adjoint systems and investigate connections between them.
 The analysis provides a better understanding of the adjoint-state method for constrained optimization problems.

 The paper is arranged as follows.
 In~\Cref{sec:background}, we briefly review the homogeneous Boltzmann equation with a nonlinear collision operator, the linearization of the collision operator, and the classical DSMC algorithm for the numerical solution.
-We derive the continuous adjoint equation for the continuous Boltzmann equation in~\Cref{ContinuousFormulation} following the augmented Lagrangian method.
+We derive the continuous adjoint equation for the continuous Boltzmann equation in~\Cref{ContinuousFormulation} following the Lagrangian method.
 A particle method is then proposed to solve the continuous adjoint equation numerically.
 In~\Cref{DiscreteFormulation}, we regard the DSMC discretization of the Boltzmann equation as the forward problem and the particle velocities as the state variables.
 We then obtain equations for the adjoint particles following the adjoint-state method.
 Since one can compute the gradient of the optimization problem by both the continuous and the discrete adjoint systems, we analyze their properties and prove the critical connections between the two adjoint systems in~\Cref{sec:discussion}.
 Finally, we show several numerical examples in~\Cref{sec:numerics} to demonstrate the accuracy of the gradient formulae obtained by both the continuous and the DSMC adjoint systems.
 Detailed comparison in terms of memory, accuracy, and computational cost of different numerical schemes are presented.
 Conclusion and future research directions follow in~\Cref{sec:conclusion}.
+Two appendices provide additional details on the numerical methods and numerical analysis of the results.